 March 15, 2010

 I don’t know her name.
-She looked like in her early 30s, sitting with her girl friend, who was about the same age.
-They sat across the room in the women’s section, chatting and not dancing.
-I had an impression that they were not interested in dancing, only came to watch and spend some time together, which was not uncommon in Buenos Aires.
+She looked like in her early 30s, sitting with her girl friend who was about the same age.
+They sat across the floor in the women’s section, chatting and not dancing.
+I had an impression that they came not for dancing but watching other people dance and spending some time together, which is not uncommon in Buenos Aires.

-While they were talking, she looked across the room at me.
-But I didn’t pay much attention because I didn’t think she wanted to dance.
+While they were talking, she looked at me.
+But I didn’t pay enough attention because I didn’t think she wanted to dance.
 It was more like that she happened to look at my direction while chatting with her girl friend.
-I avoided her eyes and searched for other prospective partners.
+I ignored her and searched for other prospective partners.
 Occasionally, her girl friend went to dance, but she never took any invitation, just sat there watching.
 When her girl friend returned they resumed their conversation.

 I danced a lot that night.
 Every time I returned to my table, I saw the two girls were still talking, and she was still looking at my direction.
-But I chose to ignore her.
+But I chose to disregard her.
 I didn’t think she wanted to dance, or even could dance.
-However, I kept my eyes at her girl friend, who was a very good dancer.
-The girl must have noticed that, for at one point I saw she talked to her girl friend while looking at me, as if she was telling her I was watching her.
+However, I kept my eyes on her girl friend whose dance impressed me.
+The girl must have noticed that, for at one point I saw she talked to her girl friend while looking at me as if telling her I was watching her.
 But her girl friend only gave me a brief look and quickly turned her eyes away.
 Only she still gazed at me.

 At that moment it suddenly dawned on me that maybe she wanted to dance with me.
 She might not be a good dancer but I was willing to give a try since she had being looking at me for so long.
 I nodded at her, and she nodded back.
-To make sure she was responding to my cabeceo, I turned my head around to see if she was nodding at someone else, but I saw no others making eye contact with her.
-So I stood up and walked across the room towards her.
+To make sure she was responding to my cabeceo, I turned my head around to see if someone else was communicating with her, but I saw no one was doing that.
+So I stood up and walked towards her.
 She stared at me all the way until I reached her table.
-“A very patient girl.
-Persistent, confident and brave.”
-I thought while walking.
+“A very patient girl, confident, brave and persistent.”
+I thought.
 That was one thing I learned that night from this girl.

-I was wrong about her.
-She was an excellent dancer, even better than her impressive girl friend.
+I was wrong.
+She was a very good dancer, even better than her impressive girl friend.
 Her beautiful and stylish footwork showed solid techniques that could only result from years of training.
 In fact, only a professional could dance the way she did with such control, elegance and precision.
-She told me she was a stage dancer.
+In our brief conversation she told me she was a stage dancer.
 I was curious why a stage dancer like her would come to a social milonga to dance tango milonguero.
 “This is not your style.
 Why do you come here to dance?”
 I asked.
-She looked at me for a moment and said, “There are too many good young dancers on stage.
+She looked at me for a moment and said, “There are too many young dancers on stage.
 I can’t compete with them any more.
-I am old…”
+I am old.”